 Although the creature in Alien had eye sockets under the transparent dome, the most common Xenomorphs don't have eyes.
-The Alien sequels and games have given us a glimpse of the vision of the Xenomorphs, including the fisheye lens view, an echo-location like night vision, and being able to see the aura of their enemies.
-In this article, we explore of the most mysterious parts of the Xenomorph anatomy, the ability to see.
+The Alien sequels, games, and novelizations have given us a glimpse of that vision, including the fisheye lens view, echolocation-like night vision, enemy auras, and a full-sphere mix of heat, vibration, scent, and emotion as color.
+That mix is one of the stranger parts of Xenomorph anatomy.

 Xenomorph Eyes

-When HR Giger designed the Xenomorph for the first Alien movie (nicknamed Big Chap), he set a mockup human skull under the semi-transparent dome of Aliens head.
+When H.R.
+Giger designed the Xenomorph for the first Alien movie (nicknamed Big Chap), he set a mockup human skull under the semi-transparent dome of the Alien's head.
 The skull is somewhat visible in some scenes and is better seen in some of the behind-the-scenes photographs with the dome temporarily missing.
 This skull was removed in later sequels, but the Newborn from Alien: Resurrection had eyes due to its traits from the human-DNA mix.
-The skull later returned in the Alien: Isolation video game, which very fatefully recreated Big Chap.
+The skull later returned in the Alien: Isolation video game, which very faithfully recreated Big Chap, and on screen again in Alien: Romulus.
 So the Xenomorphs had no eyes, but some of the first versions did have eye sockets, which probably did not directly aid with their vision.

 Xenomorph Runner Vision on Fury 161